KenjiEndo15/breakingbAD/docs/getting-started/launch.rst

 ~~~~~~~~~~~
 You may need to modify your host configuration for any DNS lookups you are likely to make.

-I personally use a docker container (with Kali Linux) that holds the following configuration.
+I personally use a docker container (`Exegol`_) that holds the following configuration.

 .. code-block::

-    # Current file: /etc/Hosts
+    # Current file: /etc/hosts
     192.168.56.10 breakingbad.local

 .. code-block::